core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Optionally, 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.

 * Optionally, 'hkdf', with value the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or integer.
-The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.
+The HKDF Algorithm is specified by the HMAC Algorithm value, which is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.
+For example, the HKDF Algorithm HKDF SHA-256 is specified as the HMAC Algorithm HMAC 256/256.

 * Optionally, 'cred_fmt', with value the format of the authentication credentials used in the OSCORE group, encoded as a CBOR integer.
 The value is taken from the 'Label' column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
 Consistent with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that provides the public key and a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).